Family life insurance

 How does family life insurance work?

-You choose how much you’d like your family to receive and who you’d like to be the named beneficiary.
-This is the person the money goes to and is typically your spouse, partner or children.
-You then make monthly payments to the insurance provider to cover the premium.
+You choose how much you’d like your family to receive and who you’d like to be the named beneficiary – often a spouse, partner or children.
+This is the person who receives the pay-out when you die.

-The agreed pay-out, known as the ‘sum insured’, is fixed or can vary over time, depending on the policy you choose.
+The agreed pay-out, known as the ‘sum insured’, is either fixed or can vary over time, depending on the policy you choose.

 Types of life insurance that can protect your family